DNS CAA Record Explained — Certificate Authority Authorization

 CAA records with very long TTLs can delay the effect of changes.
 A TTL of 3600 seconds (1 hour) is a good balance between caching efficiency and flexibility.
 If you need to make urgent changes, lower the TTL in advance following TTL best practices.

-Why Every Domain Should Have CAA Records
+Why Most Domains Should Have CAA Records

 Even if you think your domain is low-risk, CAA records are worth adding: